 Here is a simple way to think of your credit cards and catalogue accounts using the traffic light colours.
-It’s meant as a warning signal that you may have problems in the future.
+It can give a warning signal where you may have problems in the future.

-First you need to compare the balance on the card to your credit limit.
-Your limit will be shown on your credit card statement.
+First you need to compare the balance you owe at the moment to your credit limit.
+Your limit is shown on your credit card statement.

 The idea is that if you have a lot of spare credit then you probably aren’t in financial problems at the moment.